canonical/sphinx-docs-starter-pack/docs/reference/rst-syntax-reference.rst

    * - .. code::

           .. terminal::
-             :input: command number one
+             :input:
              :user: root
              :host: vm

+             command number one

              output line one
              output line two
-             :input: another command
-             more output
      - .. terminal::
-          :input: command number one

           :user: root
           :host: vm

+          command number one

           output line one
           output line two
-          :input: another command
-          more output

 Input is specified as the ``:input:`` option (or prefixed with ``:input:`` as part of the main content of the directive).
 Output is the main content of the directive.